Last Updated on

 2. To protect your family in a home invasion, establish a “safe room” in your home for your children, where your wife and kids can flee to at the first sign of forced entry.
 Outfit the door with a dead bolt lock, that can be easily locked as the last person enters.
 If your home is larger, have a secondary plan for family members in distant part of the home to escape out back doors and windows with pre-planned routes to get to neighbors’ homes (and hopefully phone police).

 3. Place a heavy piece of furniture in your safe room(s), that can be slid in front of the door.
 Ensure that the doors in your safe room are reinforced in the same way that your front door is.
-We recommend the (reinforced door link).
+We recommend the Door Armor System (again).
 Basically the goal here is to make sure that the door to your safe room is difficult to kick in when locked.
 You need to buy time so that whoever is in the safe room can get help.

 5. Security experts recommend having a code word that when said (or shouted) tells one another to run for the safe room.
 It can be a simple word such as “ESCAPE” or a simple phrase, “GET TO SAFETY”.
 No need to make this complex, but under no circumstances should you make this code phrase or word a joke.
 Never mess around with it, never use do it as a prank.